What we learned from the Oath Keepers seditious conspiracy trial so far

 The trial marks the highest-profile proceedings and most significant charges yet in the aftermath of the attack – separate from but parallel to a congressional investigation into the events leading up to and surrounding the assault.

-Here is what we have learned so far in the trial:
+Here is what we have learned so far in the trial

 Dozens of text messages used as evidence